 How is the degree structured in order to fulfill each student’s career path?

-The main feature of this degree is how the three fields converge and how the students acquire the quantitative and qualitative analytical skills necessary to develop a career in these areas.
+The main feature of this degree is how the four fields converge and how the students acquire the quantitative and qualitative analytical skills necessary to develop a career in these areas.
 Students not only learn theory, but they get to shape their own paths by being part of a hands-on program that allows them to pursue their personal motivations and objectives.

 At IE University we make sure they become aware of all the different career options they have and we have a practical approach that allows them to experience situations firsthand in order to learn how to deal with situations in a near future.